Will the IRS push back Tax Day 2020? How the April 15 due date to file taxes could change

-If you've been worried about getting your federal tax returns filed by the April 15 deadline, you may be in luck, as the IRS could grant a request to push back the filing date a few months.
-A House of Representatives committee made the case to the IRS on Thursday that automatically extending the deadline to file (without filing for an extension) would give taxpayers much-needed relief from the financial fallout of the COVID-19 pandemic.
+If the idea of getting your federal tax returns filed by the April 15 deadline is stressing you out, you may find comfort in knowing the IRS could grant a request to push back the filing date a few months.
+A House of Representatives committee made the case to the IRS on Feb.
+18 that automatically extending the deadline to file (without people needing to file for an extension) would give taxpayers much-needed relief from the financial fallout of the COVID-19 pandemic.
 Tax season is also shorter this year, having started Feb.
-12 instead of the usual end of January.
+12 instead of the end of January as usual, giving people less time to file.

 Because of the coronavirus, which has caused widespread job loss and pushed millions into poverty, the IRS shifted back the federal tax-filing deadline in 2020 to July 15, to give taxpayers additional time to file.

-Extending this year's tax filing deadline could affect more than just your federal tax return.
-With Congress tying missing stimulus payments to this year's tax forms, and in some cases using your 2020 income to determine the amount of a third stimulus check, postponing the federal tax filing deadline could have a significant impact on your financial situation.
-Here's what we know about this year's tax day and how moving it back could affect you.
+Pushing back this year's tax filing deadline could affect more than just your federal tax return.
+With Congress tying missing stimulus payments to this year's tax filings, and in some cases likely using your 2020 income to determine the amount of a third stimulus check, postponing the federal tax filing deadline could have a significant impact on your financial situation.
+Here's what we know about this year's Tax Day and how moving it back could affect you.

-What exactly did Congress ask the IRS to do about this year's tax deadline?
+What exactly did the House ask the IRS to do about this year's tax deadline?

 On Feb.
-18, the House Ways and Means Committee sent a letter to the IRS, urging the agency to delay the deadline to file your tax return this year from April 15.
+18, the House Ways and Means Committee sent a letter to the IRS, urging the agency to delay the deadline to file your tax return this year beyond April 15.

 The letter didn't suggest a specific new due date to file federal taxes, but it did point out that the IRS shifted back the deadline for 2019 taxes by three months, to July 15, because of the coronavirus.
 The committee urged the IRS to extend the tax return filing season again this year, "to eliminate unnecessary taxpayer and practitioner anxiety."